-Jean Martineau is in his 33rd year in the National Hockey League, all with the Colorado Avalanche and Quebec Nordiques.
+Jean Martineau is entering his 35th year in the National Hockey League, all with the Colorado Avalanche and Quebec Nordiques.

 Since joining the franchise in 1986 at the age of 25, Martineau has become one of the most experienced and respected communications professionals amongst all major league sports clubs.
 In recognition of his leadership and numerous responsibilities, he was named Senior Vice President in 2003.